 Cloud migration

-Cloud migration entails moving data from an on-premises data warehouse or data center to a cloud environment, or from one cloud-based location to another cloud-based destination.
-A cloud data migration often also involves a storage migration.
+Cloud migration entails moving data from an on-premises data warehouse or data center to a cloud environment—or from one cloud-based location to another cloud-based destination.
+A cloud data migration usually involves a storage migration.
+Speed is a driving factor for cloud migration.

 Database migration

-However, there can be issues when the original data system operates in a different format and model from the new one.
-In this case, your team will need a data specialist to ensure proper database migration.
-Most businesses will opt to upgrade their current database rather than the more difficult process of migrating to a new vendor.
-This is why some companies still choose to struggle with their original database systems, even if they aren’t working optimally.
+Most businesses will upgrade their current database rather than the more difficult process of migrating to a new vendor.
+This is why some companies still choose to struggle with their original database systems, even if they are incapable of working optimally.

 Business process migration